We accept Medicare assignment, and we will file all primary and secondary insurance. We also participate in most all major Managed Care Plans.

 Traditional Medicare + Medicare Supplement

 If you are a patient with traditional Medicare and a supplement plan, you will pay nothing at the time of service.
 HOATC will bill both Medicare and your supplemental insurance plan.
-If there are services you’ve received that are not covered by either Medicare or your supplemental insurance, you will owe HOATC for those services and will be billed accordingly.
+If there are services you have received that are not covered by either Medicare or your supplemental insurance, you will owe HOATC for those services and will be billed accordingly.

 Traditional Medicare + Secondary Insurance